 The ECB and the team management’s treatment of KP’s injuries was also, as KP might say, “horrendous”.
 Forcing him to limp home from a black cab after his Achilles injury was inexcusable.
 What’s more, Pietersen’s workload was ridiculous yet nobody seemed to care.
 Strauss was given a tour off.
 Other players were rested.
 Flower handed over the ODI reins to Giles.
 Yet Pietersen was denied the chance to quits ODIs without also forfeiting his T20 career.
 Nobody stopped to think that Pietersen was the only automatic pick in all three formats and was slowly becoming increasingly injury prone and jaded as a result.
 Talk about abusing one of the team’s most valuable assets.

+A cynic might see the real reason for the Kevin Pietersen sacking right there.
 The ECB didn’t like the IPL, and therefore by extension they didn’t like Pietersen.
 Many came to think of him as a mercenary – even though the ECB themselves are primarily motivated by money (as evidenced by the stitch up at the ICC, selling exclusive TV rights to Sky, and the scheduling of more and more matches).
 Given this hypocrisy, is it any wonder KP became so belligerent?
 Pietersen was the thoroughly modern cricketer.
 The ECB was an anachronism that didn’t like the power shift in world cricket.

 The IPL was also clearly a problem in the dressing room.
 I’m not talking about jealousy here (although this must have played at least a small role) I’m referring to how, as a result of his experiences in India, Pietersen adopted a different worldview to his teammates.
 He ended up on a completely different page.